 To illustrate a second limitation with the meritocratic conception of equal educational opportunity, imagine that all highly selective university places have been awarded to members of the upper class through cronyism, and that a progressive new government is suddenly elected into power to enforce meritocratic admissions.
 After generations of consolidating superior education, jobs and wealth at the expense of the poor, the upper-classes are in a far better place, particularly if private schooling is available, to ensure that their children end up being the most meritorious, thereby preserving vast social inequalities between members of different classes.
 Although some opportunities are open to all equally, opportunities to develop “merit” are not distributed equally (Williams 1962).
 Intergenerational transmission of opportunities to cultivate merit would generate a deeply divided and unequal society, which is at odds with the ideal of equality of educational opportunity.

-Two further limitations concerning meritocratic equality of opportunity in the context of education are worth noting.
+Two further limitations concerning meritocratic equality of opportunity in the context of education are worth noting, aside from the possible toxic consequences of engaging in meritocratic rhetoric (Young 1958; Sandel 2020).
 The first, as has already been mentioned, is that the definition of merit itself can be contentious.
 Is there an account of merit that is wholly independent of conceptions of justice (Sen 2000)?
 Is merit simply what maximizes productivity?
 Should merit be based solely on test scores or also take into account moral attributes like the ability to work cooperatively with others?

 The second is that while conditioning educational opportunities on “merit” may look compelling when dealing with young adults, it is deeply problematic when applied to very young children.
 As Michael Walzer (1983: 203) notes, the job of the reading teacher is to teach children to read, not merely to offer the opportunity to learn to read.
 And this job presumably includes all children in a classroom—even those who are not especially “meritorious”.
 Perhaps this is also why the educational “tracking” of very young children on the basis of ability seems especially objectionable—there are certain capacities that need to be cultivated in all children (Satz 2007).